KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 Related project documents cover adjacent topics:

-* [5-TAB-PERFORMANCE-TEST.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/5-TAB-PERFORMANCE-TEST.md) covers measured RAM and CPU behavior for a real-world 5 tab test on Windows 11.
+* [5-TAB-PERFORMANCE-TEST.md](./5-TAB-PERFORMANCE-TEST.md) covers measured RAM and CPU behavior for a real-world 5 tab test on Windows 11.
-* [Data-Collection-and-Privacy-Notice.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/Data-Collection-and-Privacy-Notice.md) is the plain-language privacy notice for end users.
+* [Data-Collection-and-Privacy-Notice.md](./Data-Collection-and-Privacy-Notice.md) is the plain-language privacy notice for end users.
-* [ARCHITECTURE.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/ARCHITECTURE.md) explains how local persistence, diagnostics, downloads, passkeys, background tab suspension, and gaming or streaming performance controls are implemented in the current runtime.
+* [ARCHITECTURE.md](./ARCHITECTURE.md) explains how local persistence, diagnostics, downloads, passkeys, background tab suspension, streaming-session isolation, and gaming or streaming performance controls are implemented in the current runtime.

 Those documents should be read together: